evkx/evkx.github.io/content/models/ford/explorer/explorer_extended_range_rwd/_index.md

 You can choose between two sound systems on the Ford Explorer Extended Range RWD.

-- With the Sound system, you get six speakers with a max system output of 140 watts.
+- **Sound system**: This system features six speakers and delivers a maximum output of 140 watts.
-- With the B&O Soundsystem, you get ten speakers with a max system output of 480 watts.
+- **B&O Soundsystem**: This system features ten speakers and delivers a maximum output of 480 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights